tandeshao/tp/docs/DeveloperGuide.md

 1. Adding a person

-    1. Prerequisites: A person with the same name, phone and email does not already exist in the app, otherwise it will be considered as a duplicate.
+    1. Prerequisites: A person with the same name, phone and email must not already exist in the app, otherwise it will be considered as a duplicate.

     2. Test case: `add n/Mark Tay p/91238492 e/marktay@example.com a/markbuilding` <br>
        Expected: A person with the name "Mark Tay", phone "91238492", email "marktay@example.com", address "markbuilding", is added.
 Details of the added person shown in the status message and the detailed person display.